drawwithcode/2018-group-work-group-07/README.md

 - Keyboard

-With the keyboard you can move some plants of the screen to discover where are the animals.
+*Keyboard tool*: Pushing the space to move the plants and clicking over it to see the hidden animal to find the frog.

 ![alt text](https://github.com/drawwithcode/2018-group-work-group-07/blob/master/space.gif)

-*Keyboard tool*: pushing the space to move the plants and clicking over it to see the hidden animal to find the frog.

 - Mouse